Travelling alone for the first time, whether completely alone, with your partner, family or friends, but without an organized structure, scares you?

 Not only is your insurance likely to scare away potential aggressors, but coupled with a smile, it will naturally attract people to you.

-When I was a trainer, I followed and then taught self-defense classes.
+When I was a trainer, I followed and then taught self-defence classes.

 Our trainer, a well-known behaviourist police officer, showed us that he was able to identify people who were likely to be attacked, through their gait and posture.

 At the end of my trip to Vietnam, I spent a few days with a French woman I met on a bus.